meher12/Kafka-kafkaStream-springBoot/README.md

 2. Sink Processors in CommodityOneStream (mapValues, filter, )
 3. Additional stream operations in CommodityTwoStream (branch, filterNot, selectKey)
 4. Branching Alternative in CommodityThreeStream (KafkaStreamBrancher)
+5. Reward Each Location: To change original key by location value